Why We Love It

 Master’s in Psychology Program Length

 Most master’s programs in psychology require between 30 and 40 credits to graduate.
 Normally, a master’s program in psychology takes anywhere from two to three years to complete.
 An accelerated plan, however, could take closer to half that time.
+The competitive market will not wait for you, hence, it’s better to get done with your degree as quickly as possible.
 This is where adult-friendly schools really shine.
 They know their students have jobs, kids, and other obligations that make a traditional school schedule unrealistic.
 The best adult-friendly schools make the process as convenient as possible, and they could get you into the workforce as fast as possible, because they know that’s what adults want.